abiramen/abiramen.github.io/_posts/2020-09-19-making-this-site.md

 After building this site with Jekyll, I have to say it's an absolute delight to work with.
 GitHub automatically builds a Jekyll site on push, and deploys it.
 Jekyll provides amazing templating support, reducing redundancy.Another fantastic feature is built-in support for writing pages and posts in Markdown (this is my first post in Markdown!!
 Hello world!!), for insertion into templates.
 While there are many Markdown-to-HTML converters out there, Jekyll just makes it seamless.

-If I ever require a page with server-side rendering, I can always host that on a separate domain. ralismark still says that Jekyll is great, although he does wish that he could server-side render LaTeX so that he doesn't need to do that on the client's device.
+If I ever require a page with server-side rendering, I can always host that on a separate domain. ralismark still says that Jekyll is great, although she does wish that he could server-side render LaTeX so that she doesn't need to do that on the client's device.
 ### Frontend frameworks
 ~~Admittedly as a result of me still being stuck in my old ways (or just being lazy), this site still uses jQuery in few places.
 I intend on porting it all to vanilla JavaScript at some point.~~ This site is now free of jQuery!
 I also made the mistake of deciding to use Bootstrap when I started writing this site - mainly for layout (responsive containers), but you can probably see, this site looks relatively un-Bootstrapish.
 I also intend on removing Bootstrap at some point, since most of the layout stuff shouldn't be too hard to reimplement myself.
 ## Fun stuff